 Day 12 - Portland to Seattle

-Onto our last day of the trip, we visited the Portland Rose Garden and ate a fantastic lunch at Pine State Biscuits.
-Luckily, we knew someone who worked at Nike and were able to get friends/family access to their employee store.
-After a couple of hours in Nike heaven, we began our 2 hour drive north towards Seattle.
+Onto our last full day of our San Francisco to Seattle road trip… We visited the Portland Rose Garden and ate a fantastic lunch at Pine State Biscuits.
+Luckily, we knew someone who worked at Nike and we were able to get friends/family access to their employee store.
+After a couple of hours in Nike heaven, we began our

 Our West Coast USA Road Trip had come to an end here in Seattle.
-Since we had a very early flight the next day, we stayed right by SeaTac airport at TownePlace Suites Seattle South/Renton (again for free with points).
-To check out popular things to do in Seattle, click Viator’s link below.
+Since we had a flight the next day, we stayed right by SeaTac airport at TownePlace Suites Seattle South/Renton (again for free with points

 As wonderful as our road trip from San Francisco to Seattle was, it was limited by time.
 We were fortunate enough to have our parents stay with our kids while we took this anniversary trip, but as always, we wish we had more time to explore.
 We love visiting small towns and enjoying the outdoors, so the Pacific Northwest was perfect for us.
-Since we had already visited the major cities of San Francisco, Portland and Seattle, we only spent one night in each of those cites.
-For people visiting the Pacific Northwest for the first time, the itinerary may be different.
-Click here to check out our 2 other Pacific Northwest road trip itineraries.
+Since we had already visited the major cities of San Francisco, Portland,

 This post contains affiliate links.
 I make a small commission from any sale of a product linked to this post.
 DQ Family Travel is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees.
 Your price does not change when you click on these links, but it does provide me with a small commission.